chiyodad/cbeams.github.io/_posts/2014-08-24-vanitygen.md

     1KTWiBYEQMKBZvF5MZQXYRBbfiAoLJHab6

-So-called _vanity addresses_ make this situation slightly better by leading with a more recognizable string of text, usually associated somehow with the owner of the address.
+So-called _vanity addresses_ make this situation slightly better by leading with a more recognizable string of text—usually associated somehow with the owner of the address.
 For example, I just created [this one](https://blockchain.info/address/1BeamsTXoQ4rXzogaqsLR8Cgd8sf98oGGb):

     1BeamsTXoQ4rXzogaqsLR8Cgd8sf98oGGb